USh-MK78/MK7_3D_KMP_Editor/README.md

 *how to use*
 To actually use this program, you need to build a project.

-*Note*
-When building, please build as a debug version.
-The main reason is that the state of Helix Toolkit after 3D conversion is different between the debug version and the build version.

 *About the build environment*
 HelixToolkit v2.12.0
 HelixToolkit.Wpf v2.12.0